 During the registration for the newsletter, we also store the IP address of the computer system assigned by the Internet service provider (ISP) and used by the data subject at the time of the registration, as well as the date and time of the registration.
 The collection of this data is necessary in order to understand the (possible) misuse of the e-mail address of a data subject at a later date, and it therefore serves the aim of the legal protection of the controller.

-The newsletter of the Mama’s Real Meals contains so-called tracking pixels.
+The newsletter of The Coffee Mom contains so-called tracking pixels.
 A tracking pixel is a miniature graphic embedded in such e-mails, which are sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
-Based on the embedded tracking pixel, the Mama’s Real Meals may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.
+Based on the embedded tracking pixel, The Coffee Mom may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.

 7 Comments function